 Must-Do #3 for Teacher Self Care: Schedule margin in your day to create space for rest and not being rushed.

 My husband is the person who first introduced me to this concept of building in “margin”.
-I’m the type of person that defaults to either 100 mph or 0 mph – I struggle to find a healthy in between.
+I’m the type of person that defaults to either 100 mph or 0 mph – I struggle to find a healthy in-between.
 I run from one thing to the next.
 I’m a chronic multitasker.
 As some of my students would say, I have “no chill.”

 But I’ve learned how unhealthy and unsustainable this is.
-When I sprint through my day with no margin, it leaves no time to for spontaneity – either spontaneous fun, rest, or service of others.
-It leaves no room for anything extra because I’m always on E, and it causes me to serve my kids and my husband the dredges of me rather than serve from a pot that’s always half full.
+When I sprint through my day with no margin, it leaves no time for spontaneity – either spontaneous fun, rest, or service of others.
+It leaves no room for anything extra because I’m always on E, and it causes me to serve my kids and my husband the dredges of me rather than serving from a pot that’s always half full.

 So what does this look like practically?
 It may look different for you, but here is what it looks like for me:

 - I wake up an hour before my kids every morning, even on weekends.
 This gives me time to drink coffee, read, and have a slow start to my morning, which I really need.

 - I am an introvert.
 I cannot schedule more than 1 social event a day.
 If I plan on working all day with students or other people (not just in my office creating resources), that uses up my social capacity for the day.